Soundscape Captioning using Sound Affective Quality Network and Large Language Model: Acoustic model (SoundAQnet) experiment

+\mybluehl{People respond affectively and rate AQs based on recognition of various AEs, which are more related to AQ along the arousal axis \cite{schuller2012automatic}.
+This section answers the question whether SoundAQnet performs well in predicting AQs by implicitly learning the relationship between AEs and AQs.} To investigate, Fig. \ref{fig_event15_PAQ8} (a) shows the statistical significance of the predictions given by SoundAQnet \mybluehl{on the test set of 3576 30-second binaural audio clips to analyze the relationship between AEs and the AQs they evoke}.
+The Shapiro-Wilk test shows that the distributions of 15 AEs and 8D AQs are non-normal ($\alpha$ $>$ $0.05$).
+Thus, we use Spearman's rho for correlation analysis between AEs and AQs.
 The statistical results in Fig. \ref{fig_event15_PAQ8} (a) show that there are significant correlations between AEs and AQs.
 Specifically, some AEs like \textit{`Bird'}, \textit{`Animal'}, \textit{`Outside, rural or natural' (Outside)} and \textit{`Silence'} have significant positive correlations with pleasantness and calm.
 In addition, some AEs like \textit{`Human sounds'}, \textit{`Music'}, and \textit{`Speech'} have significant positive correlations with eventful and vibrant, while some AEs, including \textit{`Sound of things'} and \textit{`Vehicle'}, can significantly evoke annoyingness (Anno.) and Chaotic.
 This indicates SoundAQnet's capability to capture the correlation between AEs and different AQs.

-To further explore how SoundAQnet learns, we show the correlation coefficients on the ground-truth (GT) labels of the test set in Fig. \ref{fig_event15_PAQ8} (b).
-This allows us to compare the differences in AE and AQ correlations between SoundAQnet predictions and the GT labels based on the same audio clips in the test set.
+To further explore how SoundAQnet learns, Fig. \ref{fig_event15_PAQ8} (b) shows the correlations on the ground-truth (GT) labels of the test set.
+This allows us to compare the differences in AE and AQ correlations between SoundAQnet predictions and the GT labels based on the same audio clips.
 Overall, the AE and AQ correlation trends in Fig. \ref{fig_event15_PAQ8} (a) and (b) are consistent.
 However, the correlation trend in Fig. \ref{fig_event15_PAQ8} (a) is stronger, indicating a more monotonous trend.
 SoundAQnet seems to accentuate correlations between specific AEs and AQs.
-For example, \textit{`Animal'} correlates more significantly with all 8D AQs in Fig. \ref{fig_event15_PAQ8} (a) than in Fig. \ref{fig_event15_PAQ8} (b).
-The stronger correlations in Fig. \ref{fig_event15_PAQ8} (a) imply that SoundAQnet favours monotonous trends, by reducing noise from the relationships it identifies as important.
+For example, \textit{`Animal'} correlates more significantly with all 8D AQs in Fig. \ref{fig_event15_PAQ8} (a) than in (b).
+The stronger correlations in Fig. \ref{fig_event15_PAQ8} (a) imply that SoundAQnet favours monotonous trends by reducing noise from the relationships it identifies as important.